instructlab/taxonomy/README.md

 > pull requests are simpler and require less time and effort to review.

 What might these markdown files look like?
 They can be freeform.
-Here's what a snippet of `oscars2024_results.md` might look like in your git repository.
+Here's what a snippet of `oscars2024_results.md` might look like in your Git repository.

 #### Knowledge: Freeform example